cosbyc/DarkQuest_Testbeam_Tools/README.md

 ```
 python3 monitoring.py <current_Janus_event_list>.txt (-c <configuration_file>.cfg)
 ```
-If no configuration file is provided, it will default to an inclusive analysis of all saved events since the last spill, updating every minute.
+If no configuration file is provided, it will default to an inclusive analysis of all events recorded within the last ten seconds (approximately the length of the spill), updating every minute.
+To align the analysis window with the beam, wait until approximately 5 seconds after the spill, and press "Sync"